 Barnes Arico started her head coaching career at Fairleigh Dickinson-Madison, a Division III University in New Jersey.
 She led the Devils to a 13-11 record during the 1996-97 season before accepting the head coaching post at New Jersey Institute of Technology for two seasons (1997-99).
 Helping the program transition from Division III to Division II, Barnes Arico was named the New Jersey Coach of the Year after taking the program from the five-win total in her first season to 11 victories in year two.

 A native of Mastic Beach, N.Y., Barnes Arico helped lead Stony Brook University to the 1989 NCAA Division III Tournament as a freshman.
 She spent her final three seasons at Montclair State University, serving as captain during her junior and senior seasons.
 Barnes Arico led the team to back-to-back ECAC Tournament appearances in 1991 and 1992 and was the team's leading scorer both seasons.
 A scholar-athlete award recipient, Barnes Arico graduated from Montclair State in 1993 with a bachelor's degree in physical education and health.

 Barnes Arico went into teaching after graduation, accepting a position as a physical education and health teacher at the Academy of Saint Aloysius in Jersey City, N.J., during the 1993-94 academic year.
-She left Saint Aloysius and moved into an identical position at Chatham High School in Chatham, N.J., from 1994-96.
+She left Saint Aloysius and moved into an identical position at Chatham High School from 1994-96 in Chatham, N.J.

 Barnes Arico and her husband, Larry Arico, are the parents of a son, Trevor, and daughters Emma and Cecelia.